pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

 ### Migrations
-Working with migrations is the same as described in the Migration Installer section.
+Working with migrations is the same as described in the Migration section above.

 ---